arnor-sigurdsson/EIR/docs/tutorials/07_multimodal_tutorial.rst

 .. image:: tutorial_files/07_multimodal_tutorial/figures/07_multimodal_training_curve_perf-average_tabular_description_multi_task.png

 .. note::
-    The average performance by default is the average of the MCC for the categorical targets, and (1.0 - loss) for the regression targets.
+    The average performance by default is the average of the MCC, ROC-AUC and average precision (AP) for categorical targets and 1.0-LOSS, PCC, R2 for continuous targets.

 So, since we are using different inputs and outputs in this task, we cannot compare directly to the previous results.
 However, we can